|Returns of the Adjutant General's Office showing the Effective Strength of the Garrison including Colonial Corps, Artillery and Engineers.|

 As a result of the outbreak of cholera in England, the Board of Health in Malta directed that all vessels arriving from a port in England were to enter quarantine for 10 days.
 The hammocks and clothing of the crew and passengers were to be aired on deck and the hold and cabins fumigated.

-- 11 Apr Michael George Balneavis, born on 3 March 1832, son of Lt Col and Town Major Henry Balneavis and his wife Georgina was privately baptised by Archdeacon John Thomas Howe Le Mesurier, Chaplain to the Forces.
+- 11 Apr Private baptism of Michael George Balneavis, born on 3 March 1832, son of Lt Col and Town Major Henry Balneavis and Georgina by Archdeacon John Thomas Howe Le Mesurier, Chaplain to the Forces.

-- 15 Jan: William Richardson 2 years, son of W. Richardson, Medical Department.
+- 15 Jan Burial of William Richardson aged 2 years, son of W. Richardson, Clerk Medical Department.